syncfusion-content/asp.net-core-docs/aspnet-core/Pager/Customization.md

 ## Custom CSS

 Pager control allows you to customize the appearance using user defined CSS and custom skin options such as colors and backgrounds.
-To apply custom themes, we can make use of cssClass property.
+To apply custom themes, we can make use of **CssClass** property.
 Using cssClass property, we can override the existing theme styles.
 In the following sample, value for cssClass property is set as customCss and this root class is used to customize the pager control theme.

 {% highlight CSHTML %}